saisudheerp/Aps_portfolio/README.md

 - **Implement Additional Functionalities**: Develop more functionalities using advanced algorithms to cover a wider range of healthcare needs.
 - **Optimize Existing Algorithms**: Continuously improve the performance of the implemented algorithms for faster and more efficient operations.
 - **Extend Use Cases**: Expand the use cases to include more aspects of healthcare management, such as telemedicine, remote monitoring, and patient engagement.
-- **Analyze Complexity**: Provide a comprehensive analysis of the time and space complexity for each algorithm to better understand their performance characteristics.
-- **Develop User Interface**: Create a user-friendly interface to demonstrate these functionalities in a live healthcare app prototype, making it easier for users to interact with the app and benefit from its features.
+- **Develop User Interface**: To create a user-friendly interface to demonstrate these functionalities in a live healthcare app prototype, making it easier for users to interact with the app and benefit from its features.

 ## 7. References